Author(s): Michael Knyszek, Austin Clements

 With a first-fit policy, allocation of one page (the common case) amounts to finding the first free page in the heap.
 One promising idea here is to use a bitmap because modern microarchitectures are really good at iterating over bits.
 Each bit in the bitmap represents a single runtime page (8 KiB as of this writing), where 1 means in-use and 0 means free.
 “In-use” in the context of the new page allocator is now synonymous with “owned by a span”.
 The concept of a free span isn't useful here.

-Simply iterating over one large bitmap is still fairly inefficient, especially for dense heaps.
+Simply iterating over the whole bitmap to find a free page is still fairly inefficient, especially for dense heaps.
 We want to be able to quickly skip over completely in-use sections of the heap.
-Therefore, I first propose we subdivide our shards further into chunks.
-Next, instead of running over each chunk directly, I propose we attach summary information to each chunk such that it‘s much faster to filter out chunks which couldn’t possibly satisfy the allocation.
-We subdivide the shards further rather than just attaching summary information to shards directly in order to keep bitmap iteration work consistent across platforms (i.e. independent of arena size).
+Thus, I propose we attach summary information to each chunk such that it‘s much faster to filter out chunks which couldn’t possibly satisfy the allocation.

 What should this summary information contain?
 I propose we augment each chunk with three fields: